lneves12/luisneves.me/src/content/posts/2020-10-08-custom-kerberos-integration-using-the-mysql-protocol-in-the-browser.md

 Thinking a little outside the box, the answer can be simpler than it looks:

-* We extended the MySQL *"Auth Switch Request Packet"* so that when it receives the *"auth_gssapi_client"* auth request, it will do an HTTP get request to a custom API endpoint controlled by Studio.
+* We extended the MySQL *"Auth Switch Request Packet"* so that when it receives the *"auth\_\_gssapi\_\_client"* auth request, it will do an HTTP get request to a custom API endpoint controlled by Studio.
 * This new endpoint, instead of implementing the full Spnego protocol, implements only the first part of it.
-We don't want to have Kerberos service ticket validation logic in Studio, as said previously that logic should be part of the cluster authentication.
+We don't want to have Kerberos service ticket validation logic in Studio, as said before that logic should be part of the cluster authentication.
 * This first part consists of:

   * if the HTTP header "Authorization Negotiate" is not present, it returns a ***401*** with a response header: ***WWW-Authenticate: Negotiate***.
 This will force the browser to initialize the Spnego protocol and contact the Kerberos KDC to authenticate the user.
-More information about how this works can be found at [https://www.chromium.org/developers/design-documents/http-authentication](https://www.chromium.org/developers/design-documents/http-authentication)
+More information about how this works can be found at <https://www.chromium.org/developers/design-documents/http-authentication>
   * If the previous header is present, we assume that the browser has already authenticated the user, so we just return back the service ticket from the "Authorization Negotiate" header
 * We grab the service ticket on the response and inject it inside the MySQL authentication packet.
 * The MemSQL cluster can now validate the service ticket and authenticate the user.